Update: A post at the blog Your Genetic Genealogist just went up with a very similar story to mine. Check it out.

 But the surprise triggered our search to find out about our genealogical history.

-Just as 23andMe’s findings offer a new narrative about American social history and race relations, the discovery offered another look at where we came from.
+Just as 23andMe’s findings offer a new narrative about American social history and race relations, the discovery provided another look at where we came from.

-Beyond what this might say about American history, the finding also comes at a time when people appear to be much more comfortable with mixed ancestry.
-So what will this finding mean for other families now?
+Beyond what this might say about American history, the finding also comes when people appear more comfortable with mixed ancestry.
+So, what will this finding mean for other families now?

 On a personal note, each generation in had a different reaction to the news of having an African ancestor.